davidmoten/cake-pattern/README.md

 }
 ```

-This is how you would instantiate them without DI:
+This is how you would instantiate the classes without DI:
 ```
 val configuration = new Configuration val a = new A(configuration)